max607/psychometric-data-analysis/README.md

-To run the code and render the report run the file `render-report.sd`.
+To run the code and render the report run the file `render-report.sh`.